Have you heard of Myers-Briggs? Do you get excited to look into your personality, your preferences, and communication style?

-Whether we’ve taken one on Facebook, at work with a team, or read books about it, you probably have some insight into your “style.”
+Whether we’ve taken quizzes on Facebook, at work with a team, or have read books about it, you’ve probably gained some insight into your “style.”
 So, is this just a journey of self-exploration or is it really useful in our teams?

-Recently, we are digging deeper into the StrengthsFinder.
-It is a cool idea that we see as highly valuable to teams.
+We are digging deeper into the StrengthsFinder exercise as well.
+It’s a cool idea that we see as highly valuable to teams.
 The basic theory is each person has talents that, if cultivated, can become extraordinary strengths.

 Do they speak to different things or are they the same thing in different packaging?

-As I have learned about each tool, I find that they look at different things.
+As I’ve learned about each tool, I find that they look at different things.

 - Myers-Briggs Type Indicator (MBTI) focuses on how each person thinks.
 This is described in the two core functions, getting data (Sensing or Intuition) and making decisions (Thinking or Feeling).
 Therefore, MBTI helps us understand our own and other’s thought processes.
 By understanding our preferences, we can communicate more effectively.
 Also, I’ve found that I have more grace for those that have different preferences than my own.

 - StrengthsFinder looks at talents.
 These are latent within us, and when we invest in developing them we can exponentially increase our effectiveness in them.